SamJoan/droopescan/README.md

     droopescan scan drupal -u example.org
 </pre>

-You can also omit the `drupal` argument, like so:
+You can also omit the `drupal` argument.
+This will trigger “CMS identification”, like so:

 <pre>
     droopescan scan -u example.org